GeneratePDFs/html-to-pdf-api/README.md

 Available SDKs:

 - PHP SDK
+- Laravel SDK which extends the PHP SDK
 - Node SDK
-- Python SDK
-- Go SDK

 Each SDK includes helper methods for sending HTML, checking responses and saving the resulting PDF.